-In this course, learning objectives (targets) have been aligned to the Michigan Merit Curriculum, Common Core Curriculum, College Readiness Skills and expectations of the art department at Kensington Woods High School.
-These learning targets are designed to also prepare students for success in AP Studio Art or a college level art course.
+In this course, learning objectives (targets) have been aligned to the Michigan Merit Curriculum, Common Core Curriculum, SAT College Readiness Skills and expectations of the art department at Kensington Woods High School.
+These learning targets are designed to also prepare students for success in a college level art course

-Listed below are 10 essential learning standards for Art 2.
+Listed below are 10 essential learning standards for AP Studio Art.
 To find success in this course, students must obtain mastery of these standards.
 This is not a complete list of learning objectives in this course, but instead, a list of the most essential standards.